-- 1. Evaluate the ability of Southern New Hampshire University to respond to an active threat in accordance with the procedures outlined within their Active Shooter policy.
+- Evaluate the ability of Southern New Hampshire University to respond to a HAZMAT scenario in accordance with the procedures outlined within our SNHU policies.
 Mission area-Response, Core capability-Situational assessment, Threat and Hazard Identification and Operational Communication. - 2.
 Evaluate the ability of Southern New Hampshire Staff to coordinate effectively during a critical incident with all SNHU partners including Police, Fire, and other mutual aid agencies.
 Mission area-Response.
-Core capability-Planning, Operational Communication and Operational Coordination.
+Core capability-Planning, Operational Communication and Operational Coordination. - 3.
 Evaluate the ability of Southern New Hampshire University to communicate with staff, students, first responders, the media, and parents during a critical incident.
-Coordinate the response and actions during an active shooter threat in accordance with the policy and procedures.
+Coordinate the response and actions during a HAZMAT emergency in accordance with SNHU policies and procedures.
 Mission area-Response.
 Core capability-Planning, Operational Communication and Operational Coordination.